thomasdziedzic/dependent-types-tutorial/src/File3.md

 The term _algebraic_ comes from the fact that data declaration follow an _algebra_, a set of terms and operation on terms that can be interpreted in a given context.
 For us, we are going to define the terms `0`, `1` and the operations `*` and `+`.
-To those terms we are going to interpret them in the contex of _Idris Types_.
+To those terms we are going to interpret them in the context of _Idris Types_.

 We use the following data declaration for our algebra of types: